 Basic Silhouette Studio Software vs. Silhouette Designer Studio Software

 If you want even more control and versatility, you can update to the Silhouette Studio Designer Edition for a small fee.
-After updating you will have an additional eraser, knife and file import options and gives you the ability to design rhinestone and sketch patterns as well.
+After updating you will have an additional eraser, knife and file import options and gives you the ability to design rhinestone patterns and sketch patterns.

-This video shows you what most of these additional features do, such that you can judge by yourself if you need them or not.
+This video shows you what most of these additional features do, such that you can judge for yourself if you need them or not.

 - The new Shear tool will allow you to skew your images horizontally or vertically.
 This can make your design pop out more and make them look more 3D.

 - If you enable the Guide option (also known as crosshairs) in the Grid settings window, you will see a horizontal and vertical line appear from your cursor.
 This is useful if you are trying to make two different elements line up perfectly straight.

 - Although you already had the knife and eraser tool in the basic software, in the Silhouette Designer edition you get many additional options.
 Now you can cut not just straight lines and erase with a circle, but make wavy or zigzag cuts and use differently shaped erasers as well.

 - After updating you can import images that are .gsd, .dxg or .svg as well.